This page contains guidance on the UKRI Open Access Policy for peer reviewed research articles.

 If you have any questions, please contact eprints@soton.ac.uk

 The version of record is available with a CC BY licence immediately from the journal website.
-The following is unchanged from the old UKRI open access policy:

 UKRI are supplying institutions with a block grant to support publication in fully open access journals where a reasonable fee for open access is charged.
 Please apply prior to submission so that we can guarantee the funds: http://go.soton.ac.uk/asc

-We cannot use the block grant to pay open access/publishing fees in a 'hybrid' journal that contains both open access and subscription content.
-However, you can publish open access in hybrid journals if we have a 'transitional/transformative publisher agreement’, OR use route 2 (self-archiving in our institutional repository).
-Please use our journal check tool to see if your journal is included in one of our publisher agreements.
+However, you can publish open access in hybrid journals if we have a publisher agreement in place.
+Please use our journal check tool to see if your journal is included in one of our publisher agreements (please note that some publishers also include fully open access journals in their agreements, but not all do).

 Always upload your Author Accepted Manuscript to Pure as soon as your article is accepted to ensure it meets the University of Southampton open access policy.
 Additionally, biomedical research articles that acknowledge MRC or BBSRC funding are required to be archived in Europe PubMed Central - check that your publisher will do this on your behalf if you are using Route 1.